top of page

 Advantages

-A major advantage of a pure democracy is that the accuracy of public opinion would be greatly improved since a more direct manner of governing the nation would be provided rather than being handled by the "middle man" (representatives).
+A major advantage of a pure democracy is that the accuracy of public opinion would be greatly improved since a more direct manner of governing the nation would be provided rather than by the "middle man" (representatives).

 Another advantage of a pure democracy is that it provides greater impartiality among the issues due to the lack of a representative being coerced by a biased influence of some kind (e.g., a politician's personal opinion, gifts from special interest groups, etc.).
 By eliminating political corruption in this manner, a pure democracy is inherently more reliable and trustworthy than a representative form of government.

-A pure democracy also eliminates the possibility of "pork" being added to legislation by lawmakers to satisfy their own self-interests.
-Laws would become more simpler in nature since the proposed legislation will be written with the general public in mind, so bills will become less complex and easier to understand (with fewer loopholes).
+A pure democracy also eliminates the possibility of "pork" being added by lawmakers to satisfy their own self-interests.
+Laws would become simpler in nature since the proposed legislation will be written with the general public in mind, so bills will become less complex and easier to understand (with fewer loopholes).

 Another important advantage of a pure democracy is that it has the possibility of preventing unnecessary war between nations.
 For example, America's involvement in Korea, Vietnam, and Iraq was not reflective of public opinion at the time, and could have been prevented if the citizens of the nation had voted upon the matter.
 Even a major event such as World War II could have been prevented if the citizens of Germany had voted on the issue beforehand as a pure democracy.